tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 better.
 They ended up diverging a lot, even though they were both "fake" environments.

-At Tilt, we help teams define dev environments.
-Our friends at [Shipyard](https://shipyard.build/) help teams define preview environments.
+At Tilt, we help teams define dev environments, whereas our friends at [Shipyard](https://shipyard.build/) help teams define preview environments.

 Sometimes, Shipyard's CEO Benjie and I argue about why dev envs and preview envs